-16 STATISTICAL CONSIDERATIONS
+17 STATISTICAL CONSIDERATIONS

-The first part of the trial is a Feasibility Study, the aim of which is to demonstrate enough eligible patients can be identified and recruited over the course of the trial to robustly answer the main trial objectives.
+The first part of the trial was a Feasibility Study, the aim of which was to demonstrate that enough eligible patients could be identified and recruited over the course of the trial to robustly answer the main trial objectives.
 The patients randomised during the two-year Feasibility Study will form part of the total (932) patients to be recruited.

-The success of the Feasibility Study will be determined by showing a sufficient number of patients can be randomised meeting a combination of outcomes that ensures the main trial can adequately recruit to target within the given timeframe.
+The success of the Feasibility Study was determined by showing a sufficient number of patients were randomised, meeting a combination of outcomes that ensured the main trial could adequately recruit to target within the given timeframe.

-16.1 Feasibility Study
+17.1 Feasibility Study

-16.1.1 Definition of Outcome Measures
+17.1.1 Definition of Outcome Measures